NaailC/flask-project/README.md

 ## Git and Github

 Git and Github are part of my version control system.
 Whenever I changed code, I made sure to push the changes to my github repository.
-This allowed me to constantly track my project.
+This allowed me to constantly track, revert and backup my project.

-## Jenkins

-Jenkins is tool which allows for continuous integration.
-As

 ## GCP Server

+Google Cloud allowed me to provision servers for my application, jenkins server and SQL Databaase.
+The Cloud will allow me to easily spin up my app, as well transfer data should anything start to go wrong.

+## Aknowledgements

+Harrky Volker: Teaching me Python and HTML languages Nathan Forester: Teaching me Python and HTML languages Sonny Milbourne: Teaching me Googling Skills
+DnBCommunity: Providing good songs which inspired me to make this app QA Community: Providing me with material to code from